Byungkookjung/Byungkookjung/README.md

-- 👋 Hi, I’m @Byungkookjung
-- 👀 I’m interested in Data Sciecne
+Sup

-- 🌱 I’m currently learning Computing Science in University of Alberta
+Computing Science at University of Alberta
-- 💞️ I’m looking to collaborate on some projects
+Byungkook Jung
 <!---
 Byungkookjung/Byungkookjung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.